 Here’s the recipe for aromatic Thai green curry which serves 4 people, to prove that anyone can grow their own Thai curry at home:

-1. Kaffir lime leaves – 2 leaves
+1. Makrut lime leaves – 2 leaves

-I’ve been growing Kaffir lime (Citrus hystrix) in the kitchen for the past 3 years and it is thriving.
+I’ve been growing makrut lime (Citrus hystrix) in the kitchen for the past 3 years and it is thriving.
 I have two pots (I repotted the small seedlings I received into 2 groups when they arrived).
 I water them regularly and feed them with liquid citrus feed over the summer.
 The fresh leaves are amazingly aromatic and are far better than dried leaves in my opinion.
 For very little effort, these plants are a lovely addition to my curry collection and they are very cost effective as 1g of dried leaves can cost upwards of £2!

 2. Vietnamese coriander – a handful